 Background.
 The Uruguay Round Understanding on Rules and Procedures Governing the Settlement of Disputes (January 1995), continues past GATT dispute resolution procedures, but also contains certain measures designed to strengthen the system.
 Disputes are administered by a Dispute Settlement Body (DSB), consisting of representatives of all WTO members.
 The first stage of the dispute process is a period of consultation between the governments involved.
 If resolution of the difficulties cannot be achieved, the complainant(s) may ask the DSB to establish a panel.
 The dispute panel hears the case and submits a report if its findings to the disputing parties and later circulates it to WTO members.
 Following the release of the report, either party may appeal the panel's findings on legal grounds.
 If the complaint is upheld, losing party must either change its practice or negotiate an agreeable resolution within a reasonable period of time.
-If the respondent does not comply, the complainant may request a suspension to retaliate.34
+If the respondent does not comply, the complainant may request a suspension of WTO obligations toward the respondent, thus giving the complainant permission to retaliate.